HammerMuseum/hammer-channel/docs/test-plans/video-title-169994868.md

 - Refresh the video page.
 - The title should now reflect your change.
 - The video's title should be encased in an `<h1>` and this should be the only `<h1>` on the page.

+## Extended test steps
+**Only use once the data pipeline is in place**
+- Edit the title of your selected video in the DAMS.
+- Run the data harvester[?]
+- The title should reflect the change.